top of page

 While at NIC you can reasonably expect that:

-1. Students have a right to a healthy and safe environment, and to be free from physical, sexual or mental harassment, indignity, injury or violence.
-All NISU offices are safe refuge, should you need quick support.
+1. Students have a right to a healthy and safe environment, and to be free from physical, sexual, or mental harassment, indignity, injury, or violence.
+All NISU offices are a safe refuge, should you need quick support.

 2. You have a right to be informed of, prior to registration, the extent of college related expenses to be incurred during studies at the college.